3mdeb/3mdeb-website/content/internet-of-things-solutions.md

   - title: "Our task was to prepare the whole system from scratch, by the way we’ve also done:"
     content: |
-      One of our clients was a company, which is dynamically growing in the IoT market.
-The project was focused on the gateway they produce.
-It was based on i.MX6 and have a lot of peripherals:

       *   Drivers and firmware for the end device (node),
       *   Gateway board bringup and BSP,
       *   Hardware-backed AWS Just in Time Registration (JITR),